joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   ...
 ```
 Another neat thing about `getline` is that it can be edited so that you can read up to a certain character or
-value.
+value (instead of `\n`).
 Now, editing the previous example, we may have something such as:

 __C++:__
 ```C++